 Why should I use pro bono services?
 Isn’t it true that “you get what you pay for”?

-Over the course of serving more than 6,000 nonprofits across the country and abroad, and working to design pro bono programs for over 80 companies, we have uncovered the keys to making pro bono successful.
-We’ve learned that when you select and scope a project carefully, secure the right professionals for the job, and manage the work effectively, pro bono can be as effective as paid consulting (or even better!).
-We’ve seen firsthand the way in which pro bono can help a nonprofit excel at what they do.
+Over the course of serving thousands of nonprofits across the country and abroad and working to design pro bono programs for leading companies, Taproot has seen seen firsthand the ways in which pro bono can help a nonprofit build capacity and develop lasting relationships with volunteers.
+When you carefully design a project, screen for the right volunteers, and manage the work diligently, pro bono can be as effective as paid consulting (or even better!).

 How do you measure the value of pro bono service?